zhanzhenzhen/fus-ext/README.md

 }
 ```

-This corresponds to JS's `for` loop, from 10 to 1:
+The following corresponds to JS's `for` loop, from 10 to 1:

 ```fus
 loop{10 to 1 by -1 for i ->